digital-asset/daml-on-fabric/README.md

 - `explorer`
    - will run a block explorer service that exposes a REST API to view the content of blocks and transactions inside the Fabric network for debugging or demonstration purposes.
 The explorer will run at a port specified in *config-local.yaml* file.
 It provides REST API that responds at endpoints `/blocks[?id=...]` and `/transactions[?id=...]`

 One ledger may perform multiple roles at the same time, in which case roles are comma-separated.
-Example of this will be given later (we are using a single node just for the example).

 ## Running Java Quick Start against DAML-on-Fabric